-ED 677.
-Special Project Seminar / Practicum in Teacher Leadership in Technology (Part A, 1.5 credits; part B, 1.5 credits)
+ED 677A.
+Special Project Seminar / Practicum in Teacher Leadership in Technology (1.5 credits)

 Enables teachers to learn how to deal effectively with critical learning issues in integrating technology within the school program based on Maryland Teacher Technology Standards.
 Analyzes how to work productively with other staff members to improve learning through technology.
 Focuses on how to help the total school community plan for the implementation of technology.
+Part A focuses on project preparation.
 For degree and certificate candidates, completion of technology competencies and portfolio are required.
-Prerequisites: ED 675, 676.
+Prerequisites: ED 675, ED 676.